HakanDeymeci/pix2pix/README.md

   generate_images(generator, example_input, example_target)
 ```
 ## Training the Discriminator
 For each example input there is a generated output.
 The discriminator receives an input_image and the generated image as first input.
 Moving on the second input is the input_image and the target_image.
+Furthermore we define how many epochs our GAN should pass.
 ```
 EPOCHS = 150
 def training(input_image, target, epoch):